Cherreads

 The assessment took three hours across three rooms.

 Mana calibration first.
-Two technicians, a sealed chamber, output tests.
-Zeraya ran the demonstrations and managed what she let their equipment see — Void Step range displayed at thirty-two meters rather than forty, mana pool at two-sixty rather than three-ten, Rank D left visible because hiding it would look worse than showing it.
+Two technicians, a sealed chamber, and output tests.
+Zeraya ran the demonstrations and managed what she let their equipment see.
+She displayed Void Step at thirty-two meters rather than forty.
+She showed her mana pool at two-sixty rather than three-ten.
+She left Rank D visible because hiding it would look worse than showing it.

 [Void Step (Active - Rank D) - Displayed]